xpl/useless/README.md

 Bits and pieces of real-time database synchronization engine, taken from some previous project.
 Incomplete and abandoned.

-##Installing as NPM module
+##Installing as Node.js module

+###From NPM

+Type `npm install useless` in root directory of your project.

+###Manual / from Git

-Copy `useless` folder to `node_modules` subfolder of your project.
-In this case the whole library will load as source which you can browse and/or edit.
-Edits are welcome!
+Copy `useless` folder to `node_modules` subfolder of your project, or run `git clone https://github.com/xpl/useless.git` in that subfolder.

-##Installing as pre-built monolithic script
+##Installing as monolithic pre-built script

-If you want to use only the platform-independent part of the library, go to `build` folder and pick `useless.js`.
-This one is ready to be included to either server or client side.
+Go to `build` folder and pick `useless.js`.
 For minified version (with unit tests stripped) pick `useless.min.js`.
 This one is ready to be used in production setup.

+This version includes only the platform-independent part of the library, not including any of the `./client` features.
+If you need any of these, you can either link them them in browser code separately, or make custom build file with the additional files included (see instructions below).

 ##Building